 - Cellular telephone (make sure that it is fully charged and keep it charged throughout the storm in case of loss of power)

-- Extra batteries (for the flashlight, radio, cellular telephone, hearing aids and for cochlear implants)
+- Extra batteries (for flashlights, radio, cellular telephone, hearing aids, and cochlear implants)

 - Blankets or sleeping bags